Maxx Force: Theme

-Maxx Force's theme is based on racing.
-The train is based on the Formula One car, with similarly styled wheels on the front of the train, and one train colored red and one train colored black.
-The ride's entrance re-uses the old Pictorium entrance, painted red and grey with the ride's logo on it.
+Maxx Force features a racing theme, with the train representing a Formula One car complete with styled wheels on the front.
+One train is red, and the other is black.
+The ride's entrance reuses the old Pictorium entrance, painted red and grey with the ride's logo on it.
 The gift shop nearby originally named Carousel Plaza Gifts that sold Great America apparel was transformed into Victory Lane which now sells Maxx Force items and Great America apparel.